-This post was largely taken from Jimmy Burgess’ work published on Inman.
+This post was last updated Jan.
+4, 2022 and was largely taken from Jimmy Burgess’ work published on Inman.

 Seasoned veterans often say you don’t know what you don’t know.
 And as a new agent, there’s a lot you don’t know.
 Not through any fault of your own, of course — there’s just a ton to learn as you get into real estate.